New England under hurricane watch as threat from Henri grows

 Making matters worst is the fact that Sunday marks this month’s full moon, meaning tides will be running anomalously high.
 Henri is slated to make landfall Sunday evening perhaps close to high tide; a shift of a few hours in terms of timing could make significant differences in realized impacts for coastal flooding.

-Inland flooding will be more significant than ordinary too thanks to saturated soils from heavy rain in recent weeks.
-Boston has seen 14.4 inches of rain since July 1 and experienced their wettest July on record.
-Worcester saw their wettest July on record too with nearly 14 inches in four weeks’ time!
+Inland flooding will be more significant than ordinary thanks to saturated soils from heavy rain in recent weeks.
+Boston has seen 14.4 inches of rain since July 1 and had its wettest July on record.
+Worcester saw their wettest July on record, with nearly 14 inches in four weeks’ time!
 A whopping 18.71 inches has been measured there since July 1.

 Most of southern New England is running very wet; flash flood warnings were even issued in the Boston metro Thursday due to flooding from the remnants of Tropical Depression Fred.
-The saturated soils will also increase the possibility of treefalls.
+The saturated soils will also increase the possibility of falling trees.

-Henri may relinquish New England from is grasp by very early Monday morning, but impacts will remain.
+Henri may free New England from is grasp by very early Monday morning, but impacts will remain.
 Choppy seas and rip currents near the coast are likely, along with lingering power outages that could last into next week.
 And, if the storm stalls, problematic rainfall could also linger in some areas.